 - With -p you may define patterns that contain more than one subdirectories, e.g. D:\Data\Photos\2022\05-02.

-Hilfe zu den Optionen erhält man, wenn man PhotoCopy ohne weitere Parameter aufruft.
+Hilfe zu den Optionen erhält man, wenn man PhotoCopy mit -help ohne weitere Parameter aufruft.